jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 ```
 >>>ssc = StreamingContext(sc, 1)
 ```

+The argument `1` specifies that stream should be chunked into batches om 1 second.

 Tell the context to read data from files in a directory.
 This means it will be monitoring the directory for new files and read them as they arrive.
 All files in the directory must have the same format, and must